 Restricted to Repository staff and depositor only

 This collaboration was made possible by a successful bid to the British Council's Windsor Treaty Programme in 2000.
 The focus of the project was on the design of an autonomous unmanned vehicle for surveillance and transport operations using Bluetooth (TM) technology.
 This paper describes some successful experiences within design engineering departments where emerging paradigms have been used to improve students' know-how.
 This experience has resulted in students with high skills in fields of high need in the employment market and with experience to work effectively within multi-disciplinary teams.

-|Research Areas:||Art & Design > Art & Design|
+|Research Areas:||A. > School of Art and Design|

-|Deposited On:||29 Oct 2008 13:42|
+|Date Deposited:||29 Oct 2008 13:42|